open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ### 2.3.6 Use your own certificate {#Conferencesection2_3_6}

-The default certificate (certificate.pfx) for the MCU is located in the Release-<Version>/<Component>/cert folder.
+The default certificate (certificate.pfx) for the OWT server is located in the Release-<Version>/<Component>/cert folder.
 When using HTTPS and/or secure socket.io connection, you should use your own certificate for each server.
 First, you should edit management_api/management_api.toml, webrtc_agent/agent.toml, portal/portal.toml, management_console/management_console.toml to provide the path of each certificate for each server, under the key keystorePath.
 See Table 2-4 for details.

-We use PFX formatted certificates in MCU.
+We use PFX formatted certificates in OWT server.
 See https://nodejs.org/api/tls.html for how to generate a self-signed certificate by openssl utility.
 We recommend using 2048-bit private key for the certificates.
 But if you meet DTLS SSL connection error in webrtc-agent, please use 1024-bit instead of 2048-bit private key because of a known network MTU issue.

 After editing the configuration file, you should run `./initcert.js` inside each component to input your passphrases for the certificates, which would then store them in an encrypted file.
 Be aware that you should have node binary in your shell's $PATH to run the JS script.

  **Table 2-4.
-MCU certificates configuration**
+OWT server certificates configuration**
 |  |configuration file|
 |--------|--------|
 | management-api HTTPS | management_api/management_api.toml |